AlexanderFabisch/slither/README.md

 if you need inspiration.

 You can, for example, generate a heatmap from the trackpoints from your GPS data.
-Here is an example from two holydays at Mallorca:
+Here is an example from two weeks at Mallorca:

 ![Heatmap Mallorca](doc/source/_static/heatmap_mallorca.png)